ManageXR/mxr-unity-sdk/README.md

 > ⚠️ This SDK is in alpha testing.
 We appreciate your patience while we continue to improve this SDK.
 Please report any issues via GitHub.

 # ManageXR Unity SDK

+The ManageXR Unity SDK enables developers to query device status information from the ManageXR Admin App running on your device, including:
+- Device Serial Number
+- Device Name, Configuration, Tags, etc.
+- VR Content library details
+- VR Content update download/install status

-This repository contains the ManageXR Unity SDK that enables your app to communicate with the ManageXR Admin App running on your device.
-With the data that you can query from the SDK/Admin App, you'll be able to get details about your device, its ManageXR configuration, current status of app downloads, and much more.
-This SDK drives the ManageXR Home Screen, meaning you can use this to make your own custom homescreens from the ground up!
+This SDK drives the ManageXR Home Screen, meaning you can use this to make your own custom home screen from the ground up!

+Example usages of this SDK:

+- Create your own Home Screen
+- Update users in-headset when an update for you app is downloading/available
+- Use device serial / details to augment your app's analytics reporting

 ## Installation
 First, install the SDK package in your Unity project.
 The suggested methods are: